magdalenajadach/rest-api/README.md

 $ docker build -t api .
 ```

 Run the application in Docker container with localhost port 8000 forwarded to container port 8000.
-Your output when running should look similar t:
+Your output when running should look similar to:

 ```sh
 $ docker run -p 8000:8000 api